Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Weather in March

-Make sure to bring a scarf and a jacket, with some extra layers.
+Bring a scarf and a jacket, with some extra layers.

-What flowers bloom in March in Seoul: magnolias, and forsythia (the yellow flowers).
+What flowers bloom in March in Seoul: magnolias and forsythia (the yellow flowers).

 Weather in April